namgirasour/sport_sql/README.md

    - Clothing products have a lower median revenue of $503.82.

 7. **Visualization**:
-   - A visualization has been created on Looker to further illustrate these findings.
+   - A visualization has been created on Looker: https://lookerstudio.google.com/reporting/b72a91b1-a054-4ef0-96da-93c268e0d76d

 ## Recommendations: